 1978 Fleetwood Single Wide Remodel

+Marilyn purchased the home as a single parent with two young girls in 1982.
 She supported herself and her daughters as a hairdresser and used one of the bedrooms as her salon so she could work from home.
+Smart!

-Soothing Lavender Living Room
+Living Room Photos

 They also removed a half wall separating the kitchen and living room, giving the space a true open-floor layout.
 A small wall beside the refrigerator was also removed to allow a custom 9″ cabinet to be built that could house cookie sheets and pans.
+Alec, an auto-body mechanic, used his experience and equipment to spray the cabinets in the kitchen, bath, and laundry room.
+Marilyn states the lighter color brightened the rooms up dramatically.

 Marilyn and Alec also replaced the sub-flooring that was damaged by minimal water absorption, a common enemy of the standard particle board used in manufactured homes.
+Particle board soaks up water like a sponge and will sag or bow.
+Replacing the particle board with plywood is a necessary upgrade in most factory-built homes.

 Relevant: Learn how to paint a backsplash here.